OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 ## Maturity 3
 ### Benefits
+Quality gates are enforced by a security officer following formal processes.

 ### Activity
 An individual or team outside of those responsible for developing and deploying the software (e.g. an information security officer) is responsible for managing known defects and enforcing the defined threshold.